 Support for running on Google Cloud is currently experimental.
 Our group is working to expand distributed cluster support to Google Compute with a cluster provisioning tool based around a Dockerized Mesos setup.
 Currently, Google Compute Engine nodes can be configured to run Toil in single machine mode by following the Installation.

 Running in the cloud

 Toil jobs can be run on a variety of cloud platforms.
-Of these, Amazon Web Services (AWS) is currently the best-supported solution.
-Toil provides the Cluster Utilities to conveniently create AWS clusters, connect to the leader of the cluster, and then launch a workflow that runs distributedly on the entire cluster.
+Of these, Amazon Web Services is currently the best-supported solution.